open-covid-19/data/README.md

 ## Why another dataset?
 This dataset is heavily inspired by the dataset maintained by [Johns Hopkins University][1].
-Unfortunately, that dataset has intermittently experiencing maintenance issues and a lot of applications depend on this critical data being available in a timely manner.
+Unfortunately, that dataset has intermittently experienced maintenance issues and a lot of applications depend on this critical data being available in a timely manner.
 Further, the true sources of data for that dataset are still unclear.